codenamexanz/ITBSpeedrunnerMod/README.md

 ## How to Use
   - When starting a game from Lobby, you will spawn in front of the ladder with moth jelly there!
-  - Above the list of mods, there is a toggle for activating the VHS/Hands detector, white = ON!
+  - Near the list of mods, there is a toggle for activating the VHS/Hands detector, white = ON!
+  - Below that are the buttons that let you change reset/start keys.
+  - The options for starting the game in a certain way are below that, there are starting area, difficulty, and player (multiplayer) parameters.

 ## Questions/Issues
 If you have any questions or issues feel free to contact Xanz on discord